Skip to content

 --header "CF-Access-Client-Id: <client-id>" \

-Without a valid CF Access service token, the Worker will return a 403 before the MCP layer is reached - the agent connection will silently fail.
+Without a valid CF Access service token, the Worker returns a 403 before it reaches the MCP layer — the agent connection fails silently.
 The bootstrap flow bypasses Access; agent workflows in production need both headers.

 POST /mcp/<workspaceId>